bleaktwig/yuadrem-wiki/docs/religions/tanethism_pantheon.md

 ---
 ## Tovasic Gods
 Occasionally, when a mortal is of particular interested to a mevic god, they will be ascended to a tovasic god, or *second god*, when they die.
-As deities, they live in the Ring of Color, where they continue to watch over Yuadrem after their mortal death, in company of the mevic gods.
+As deities, they live in the Ring of Color, where they continue to watch over Yuadrem after the death of their bodies, in company of the mevic gods.
 <!-- TODO.
 Mention that this list is not complete *at all*. -->

 #### Vugar